|Christmas Bird Count 2016|

-Join us for the Anchorage Audubon Christmas Bird Count on Saturday, December 14!
+Welcome to the Anchorage Audubon Christmas Bird Count 2016

 And here's the cool part.
 Anchorage is always at the TOP of the list of national participants in the CBC.
-This is not based on per capita--we have one of the highest absolute numbers of counters.
-Last year, Anchorage logged the EIGHTH HIGHEST number of participants in the entire United States.
+This is not based on per capita--we have one of the highest absolute numbers of counters in the entire United States.
 WE beat out New York, LA, Chicago, San Diego, and oodles more.
-We totally rocked the Christmas Bird Count.
+We totally rock the Christmas Bird Count.
 We hope you'll join us so we can do it again.

 The Christmas Bird Count (CBC) is an organized continent-wide survey that documents every bird seen on a given day from sunrise to sunset.
 Since the turn of the 20th century, the Christmas Bird Count has contributed to the knowledge base of wintering birds in North America.
 This information is also important to allow scientists to detect fluctuations and trends of birds over a period of years.
 The count is an all-day event open to anyone wishing to participate.
 This is an excellent opportunity for novice bird watchers to join with seasoned veterans and learn more about identifying and finding the local birds.
 Home feeder-watchers are also needed.
 I would like to particularly encourage anyone with feeders in the Anchorage area who can spare at least one hour to watch their feeders to participate.
 The Christmas Bird Count is online with data from 1900 to the present at www.audubon.org/conservation/science/christmas-bird-count

 Participants are typically assigned to one of five areas in the Anchorage bowl (see map below) and will be assgined to a team based on their bird identification skill level and endurance.